-Scandinavia first captured our hearts when we visited Copenhagen in late 2015.
+Scandinavia first captured our hearts when we visited Copenhagen.
 It included a brief trip to Malmo – for just a few hours – but we vowed return to Sweden.
 Less than one year later and the tiny baby which had been in my tummy in Copenhagen was now three months old and my eldest had just turned 4.

 It was summer and we decided that with a three-month-old baby, we’d try somewhere cooler.
 Why not go north?
-We settled on a 10-day Nordic road trip flying from our base in London to Oslo then travelling by road through central Sweden to Stockholm.
+We settled on a 10-day Nordic road trip flying from our base in London to the capital of Norway, Oslo, We then travelled by road through central Sweden to Stockholm.
 Here’s what we did and how we got on with two children in tow.
 This Nordic itinerary can also be reversed so you go from Stockholm to Oslo.

 Scandinavian road trip itinerary: Oslo